-- a.
-Exhibition, installation, production or publication of original works of architecture, dance, design, electronic media, film, journalism, landscape architecture, literature, music, theater and visual arts. - b.
-Performance, recording or production of dance, literary, musical, visual arts or theatrical works from traditional or contemporary repertoires of the performing arts, or other artistic works. - 3.
-Membership on editorial boards reviewing publications, juries judging art works or juries auditioning performing artists. - 4.
-Scholarly reviews of the candidate's publications. - 5.
-Funded projects, grants, commissions and contracts (include source, dates, title and total amount awarded and amount awarded to candidate, if different) completed or in progress. - 6.
-Presentation of research papers before technical and professional meetings. - 7.
-Other evidence of research or creative accomplishments as appropriate (e.g. patents, new product development, new art forms, citation index analysis). - 8.
-Record of participation in and description of seminars and workshops (including short descriptions of activity, with titles, dates and sponsor); indication of role in seminar or workshop (e. g. leader, participant).
+- 1. Research and/or scholarly publications (indicate if peer-reviewed). - a.
+Books, parts of books, reviews, book reviews, monographs, bulletins, articles and other scholarly works published in refereed journals, discipline-specific publications (i.e. law reviews), articles published in professional publications, research reports to sponsors, accepted manuscripts, research notes and bulletins. - 2.
+Creative products. - Exhibition, installation, production or publication of original works of architecture, dance, design, electronic media, film, journalism, landscape architecture, literature, music, theater and visual arts. - Performance, recording or production of dance, literary, musical, visual arts or theatrical works from traditional or contemporary repertoires of the performing arts, or other artistic works. - Membership on editorial boards reviewing publications, juries judging art works or juries auditioning performing artists. - 4.
+Scholarly reviews of the candidate's publications. - Funded projects, grants, commissions and contracts (include source, dates, title and total amount awarded, and amount awarded to candidate, if different) completed or in progress. - 6.
+Presentation of research papers before technical and professional meetings. - Other evidence of research or creative accomplishments as appropriate (e.g. patents, new product development, new art forms, citation index analysis).

-- Description of outreach or other activities in which there was significant use of candidate's expertise (e.g. consultant, journal editor, reviewer for refereed journal, peer reviewer of grants, speaker, service to government agencies, professional and industrial associations, educational institutions). - Description of new courses and/or programs developed, including service-learning and outreach courses at home or abroad, where research and new knowledge are integrated. - 11.
+- Record of participation in and description of seminars and workshops (including short descriptions of activity, with titles, dates and sponsor); indication of role in seminar or workshop (e. g. leader, participant). - Description of outreach or other activities in which there was significant use of candidate's expertise (e.g. consultant, journal editor, reviewer for refereed journal, peer reviewer of grants, speaker, service to government agencies, professional and industrial associations, educational institutions). - Description of new courses and/or programs developed, including service-learning and outreach courses at home or abroad, where research and new knowledge are integrated. - 11.
 Description of new computer software, video or multimedia programs developed. - 12.
 List of honors or awards for scholarship. - 13.
 Lists of grants and contracts for improvement of instruction, with an indication of the candidate's role in preparing and administering grants and contracts. - 14.
 Application of research scholarship in the field, including new applications developed and tested; new or enhanced systems and procedures demonstrated or evaluated for government agencies, professional and industrial associations, or educational institutions. - 15.
 Technology transferred or adapted in the field. - 16.
 Technical assistance provided. - 17.
-Other evidence of impact on society of research scholarship and creative accomplishment. - 18.
-Evidence of graduate and post-doctoral students' scholarly achievements (e.g. publications, awards, grants). - 19.
-Election to offices, committee activities and important service to professional associations and learned societies, including editorial work and peer review as related to research and other creative activities.
+Other evidence of impact on society of research scholarship and creative accomplishment. - Evidence of graduate students' and post-doctoral associates' scholarly achievements (e.g. publi- cations, awards, grants). - Election to offices, committee activities and important service to professional associations and learned societies, including editorial work and peer review as related to research and other creative activities.